Mohit-1307/Python-Libraries/README.md

 📄 README.md

-* Explains the purpose of the repository
+* Explains the purpose and vision of the repository

-* Describes folder structure
+* Describes the complete folder structure

-* Guides learners on how to use the examples
+* Guides learners on how to follow the learning path step-by-step

+* Provides setup instructions and usage guidelines

-* Acts as a quick reference
+* Acts as a quick reference for learners, contributors, and recruiters

 ---